 There are many beautiful points of interest accessible from Flint’s Park – including Block Mountain and Cuthead Viewpoint.
 After all, this was a warden’s post so it has access to some of the most pristine backcountry in the park.

-Whether you are a hiker, photographer or fisherman this area has a lot to offer.
+Whether you are a hiker or photographer this area has a lot to offer.
 You could ride along the valley bottom amidst the wildflowers, birds and butterflies or climb high above the treeline – no matter which direction you ride in you will be surrounded by some of the most incredible scenery in Canada.

 This camp is the jumping off point for many different rides into the backcountry, each more spectacular than the last.
 Your guide will create a customized ride for your group, tailored to your interests and experience.
 This ensures that your adventure is a bespoke, VIP experience that is just right for you.
 At the end of the day you’ll return to the familiar camp to relax and chat around the campfire once more.